 Whether a city - or other taxpayer-funded entity such as a park or school district - leases or owns vehicles, or contracts for vehicle services such as road grading, planned city fleet actions can cut costs per taxpayer and cut total mobility costs and carbon emissions per employee.
 Additionally, the phasing in of electric city vehicles helps prepare the city for adding public charging stations, and raises awareness among community members of the benefits of EVs.

 The state agency goal for reducing state fleet consumption of fossil fuels is 30% by 2027 relative to a 2017 baseline.
 A 5% annual reduction in city fleet fossil fuel consumption is consistent with this state agency operations goal.
 City fleets are encouraged to adopt this 5% goal and may, by late 2019, be able to benefit from implementation tools being developed for state agencies by the Minnesota Office of Enterprise Sustainability.

-A city fleet study to assess the cost/benefits of phasing in EVs typically includes gathering vehicle data on average miles/day, average MPG, average engine on hours/day, percent idle time, average speed -- to identify, by calculating total cost savings over a vehicle's use life, the best existing vehicles to replace with electric vehicles.
+A city fleet study to assess the cost/benefits of phasing in EVs typically includes telematics -- gathering vehicle data on average miles/day, average MPG, average engine on hours/day, percent idle time, average speed -- to identify, by calculating total cost savings over a vehicle's use life, the best existing vehicles to replace with electric vehicles.